How Overthinking Burdens Your Body, Mind and Spirit

 The challenge lies in recognizing when healthy reflection turns into overthinking—a distinction that's not easily made.

-Trying to Stop Yourself from Overthinking
+Trying to Stop Yourself from the burden of Overthinking

 Given this information, your initial reaction to overthinking may be to look for a switch to turn off your negative thoughts and keep your more positive ones.